brandon-imstepf/JGI_2025/README.md

 ---
 ## Setup

-This project is built using the standard BBTools compilation process.
-From the main `bbmap/` directory, run:
+This project is built using the standard BBTools files From the main `bbmap/` directory, run:

 ```bash
 ./compile.sh
 ```
+If you ever add more files to any of the directories, add them to `sources.txt` as `compile.sh` grabs the files to build from there.

 ## Example Workflow

 The process involves three main steps: generating a training set, training a model, and running inference.